Section 7: Child Protection Conferences

 Where it is decided that a child is at continuing risk of significant harm, the Conference is to formulate an outline Child Protection Plan as outlined in the section below.

-In formulating the Child Protection Plan, the Conference must consider and make recommendations in sufficient detail on how agencies, professionals and the family should work together to ensure that the child will be safeguarded from harm in the future.
+In formulating the Child Protection Plan, the Conference must consider and make recommendations in sufficient detail on how agencies, professionals and the family should work together to ensure that the child will be safeguarded from significant harm in the future.
 The aim of the plan is to assist the core group to form a plan in as much detail as possible and ensure that it is implemented.

 It is important that the family and professionals understand exactly what is expected of them, also that services are provided to give the child and family the best chance of achieving the required changes.